geeksam33r/AI_Research-Summarizer/README.md

 Smart Assistant for Research Summarization

 This project is a personal attempt to create a smart research assistant web app.
-It helps users upload a research paper (PDF), summarizes the document, and allows them to ask questions related to the content — all from a user-friendly interface.
+It helps users upload a research paper (PDF), summarizes the document, and allows them to ask questions referance to the context — all from a user-friendly interface.

 Features